240 – Dress Code

 3. The lower corner of the service stripe will be one inch above the upper seam of the sleeve cuff.

-4. Employees may only wear service stripes for accrued time in their current position, i.e., no detention stripes on a deputy uniform and vice versa.
+4. Employees may only wear service stripes for accrued time in their current position.
+For example, an employee with five years of service as a detention officer who becomes a deputy and serves as that for five years would wear one stripe.

 E. The official HCSO-issued badge must be worn above the left breast pocket.